rapidsai/rmm/README.md

     rmm cudatoolkit=10.0
 ```

-We also provide [nightly conda packages](https://anaconda.org/rapidsai-nightly) built from the HEAD
+We also provide [nightly Conda packages](https://anaconda.org/rapidsai-nightly) built from the HEAD
 of our latest development branch.

-Note: RMM is supported only on Linux, and with Python versions 3.6 or 3.7.
+Note: RMM is supported only on Linux, and with Python versions 3.7 and later.

+Note: The RMM package from Conda requires building with GCC 7 or later.
+Otherwise, your application may fail to build.

 See the [Get RAPIDS version picker](https://rapids.ai/start.html) for more OS and version info.